AviatrixSystems/Docs/HowTos/sfc_faq.rst

 .. meta::
-  :description: Secure File Transfer to S3 FAQ
+  :description: Transfer data from on-prem to S3 using private VIF
-  :keywords: AWS Storage gateway, AWS Transit Gateway, AWS TGW, scp, winscp, secure file copy
+  :keywords: AWS Storage gateway, AWS Transit Gateway, AWS TGW, S3, Public VIF

 =========================================================
-Secure S3 Transfer FAQ
+PrivateS3 FAQ
 =========================================================

 What is the security exposure when uploading files to AWS S3 over Direct Connect?
 --------------------------------------------------------------------------------------

-If you like to leverage the high speed AWS Direct Connect to copy files to S3, the current standard solution is to use public VIF to advertise the entire S3 public address ranges to on-prem.
-This implies all on-prem users can upload to any S3 bucket, including to their personal S3 buckets on their own personal accounts, leading to potential confidential data leakage.
+If you like to leverage the high speed AWS Direct Connect to transfer files and objects to/form S3, the current solution is to use public VIF where AWS advertise the entire S3 public address ranges to on-prem.
+This implies all on-prem users can upload to any S3 bucket, including to their personal S3 buckets on their own personal accounts, leading to confidential data leakage.
 The current solution is described as below.

 |s3_public_vif|

-Using public VIF bypass all VPC constructs.
+In the diagram above, there is no VPC involved when Using public VIF.
+Data is directly transferred to and from S3 riding on the Direct Connect link.

-Even when you use S3 private Endpoint service in a VPC to access S3 bucket, the endpoint is still represented by the public CIDR blocks representing AWS S3 in the region as shown below,
+In another scenario where an instance in a VPC trying to access S3 buckets, you can specify an S3 private Endpoint.
+The advantage is such that packets do not get routed over Internet and instead packets are routed to S3 via AWS network.
+However, the endpoint is still represented by the public CIDR blocks representing AWS S3 in the region as shown below, in another words, someone with the valid credential to access the S3 Endpoint can transfer objects to his/her own S3 buckets.

 |s3_endpoint|